Kschang (which are his initials and his last name) is an IT professional and general manager in San Francisco CA.

 - Spend gold on additional mechanics (3rd one is 50 Gold!)

 Frankly, I play every once in a while, not in long sessions, so I *never* hurry any repairs, delivery, and so on.
 If I need to wait, I'll go do something else, then come back.

 And I don't get every upgrade for every car.
 If the car seems to be not getting much for the upgrade, save it and spend it on something else.

 You can get free gold if you hit store, gold, then click on the free button.
-Simplest is watch a couple video ads for other games...
-You get 1 gold for like a 15 second video.
+Simplest is to watch a couple of video ads for other games...
+You get 1 gold for like a 15-second video.
 And there are usually 2 per day.
 There are a bunch of other offers to try, but those would require more data entry.

 As a freemium game, RR3 depends on a lot of artificial delays.
 Here are some ways to deal with those timers.

 - A car being delivered can be upgraded while in transit!
 So if that new car is going to take 4 hours to deliver, add some upgrades to them in the meanwhile!

 - A car can be upgraded AND maintained at the same time.
 So do it together!

 - You can race a car that is being upgraded!
 (However, you cannot race a car that is being maintained)

 - Do your maintenance and upgrade just before you go to bed, so when you wake up you are all done, and ready for the daily bonus race.